Our tour of Europe

 About Comments

 We love seeing your comments, but they are not automatic.
-I get about twenty spam comments every day, and thus, I have to turn off automatic comments.
-I read and then publish every comment personally to protect the blog and keep it on the subject and real.
+I receive about twenty spam comments daily, so I’ve had to disable automatic comments.
+I read and then personally publish every comment to protect the blog and keep it on the subject and real.
 You will not see your comment right after you hit submit.
 Sorry for the delay in publishing your comments.
 Please know that we would love to hear from you.

 1. Perfect timing ending in the North Sea at the end of July.